HardikCloudaeye/crew-ai-demo/Readme.md

 ## Overview
 This project demonstrates how to use Cloudaeye's specialized code reviewer to detect bugs and security vulnerabilities in agentic applications.
 The demo showcases a multi-tenant chatbot built with CrewAI that evolves from a simple web search utility to a RAG-powered assistant, introducing subtle but critical issues during development.

-Project Purpose
+## Project Purpose
-The primary objective is to showcase Cloudaeye's specialized code reviewer, which has deep knowledge of agentic frameworks like CrewAI, LangChain, and AutoGPT.
-This reviewer can identify both security vulnerabilities and functional bugs that may not be obvious to developers.
-The demo serves as:
+The primary objective is to showcase Cloudaeye's specialized code reviewer, which has deep knowledge of agentic frameworks like CrewAI, LangChain, LangGraph etc.

-A practical demonstration of Cloudaeye's agentic code review capabilities A training tool for developers to understand common pitfalls in agent-based systems A showcase of how specialized knowledge of agent frameworks enables more effective code review

 # Demo Components
 1. Multi-tenant Web Chatbot